Self-Contrastive Forward-Forward Algorithm: Introduction

-\item We propose an approach called SCFF that takes inspiration from self-supervised learning to generate positive and negative examples and train neural networks with the Forward-Forward algorithm in an unsupervised way, applicable to a wide range of databases.
+\item We propose the SCFF method, which efficiently generates positive and negative examples to train neural networks using the Forward-Forward algorithm in an unsupervised manner, applicable across a wide range of datasets.